 The Look and Feel of Augmented Reality in PCB Debugging

 Augmented reality tools like InspectAR provide a simple but important function: they allow design data from your PCB layout to be overlaid on top of your real circuit board.
-This can be done in real-time as you inspect and debug your board using a standard AR headset or by using your phone, webcam, or computer screen.
+This can be done in real-time as you inspect and debug your board using your phone, webcam, or computer screen.

 Net information overlaid between J2 and a pin on connector J1